alok-24/bio/index.md

 |Complexion| Warm Beige|
 |Native Place| Mainpuri|

+### What I do?
+I am a shape rotator who makes sense of data with applied Probability, Statistics, and Mathematics.
+Simply put, I use math to turn complex data into useful information that helps people and businesses make better decisions.

 ### Interests

 `Trekking` Kheerganga, Kedarnath, Valley of flowers, Chopta, Khaliya Top, Thamri Kund and some off-beat treks\
 `Gym` Regular gym goer \
 `Cricket` Right arm fast bowler \